 Off-Page SEO includes factors beyond your control.
 This can include links from social media, or other websites and marketing activities, it may also include how your page ranks compared to other sites in your industry.
 Because this information is all outside of your control it can be difficult to optimize.

 Off-page SEO (also known as social bookmarking or back link building) involves the use of SEO software or techniques to improve the visibility of websites and other online resources in search results.
 It can include sharing Facebook pages, Twitter feeds, or other websites to stimulate search engine traffic.
 These days the Internet is a much more dynamic place than it was in the early days of the Internet.
-Search engines are constantly built, updated and maintained by teams of technicians from many different companies.
-As a result, there are many different versions of search engines available for different platforms and devices.
+Search engines are constantly built, updated and maintained by teams of technicians from many companies.
+As a result, there are many versions of search engines available for different platforms and devices.

-The main reason off-page SEO is so important is because without it, you won’t get your website noticed by search engines.
-When you optimize your site for search engines not only will it rank better but it will stay on the first page of search results.
+The main reason off-page SEO is so important is that without it, you won’t get your website noticed by search engines.
+When you optimize your site for search engines not only will it rank better, but it will stay on the first page of search results.
 Many businesses make a habit of focusing only on top search phrases because getting your site in front of customers results in higher traffic, more leads and more sales.

 Tips for solving off-page SEO problems (spam, backlinks) are made to follow the target in the SERPs and if possible, entice searchers to your site by getting them through email or social media.
 In reality, very few people will read the whole blog.
 Hence, it’s worthwhile making sure you show up regularly in SERPs (search engine result pages), and be ready to solve problems on a short notice.
 Also, the more resources people have to consult in a given case, the better wiggle room you have to handle things on your end.